William Tayloe (the nephew)

-Col. William Tayloe (born Taylor) (1645–1710) was a well-connected British immigrant who founded one of the First Families of Virginia, the Tayloes of Mount Airy.
+Col. William Tayloe (1645–1710) was a well-connected British immigrant and progenitor of one of the First Families of Virginia, the Tayloes of Mount Airy.

 Early life

 Tayloe immigrated with his brothers Joseph (founder of the North Carolina Tayloe's) and Robert who later returned to England.
 All were nephews of William Tayloe of Kings Creek Plantation and High Sheriff of York County.
 His coat of arms, Vert a sword erect Or between two lions rampant addorsed Ermine, matches those of "Teylow" in Gloucester, England discussed below.

 After the death of his uncle, William Tayloe, this man inherited capital and property on the York and James Rivers, and began his career in local politics.

 The Name Tayloe

 The first record of the name Tayloe is from "The History and Antiquities of Gloucester: From the Earliest Period to the Present Time; Including an Account of the Abbey, Cathedral, and Other Religious Houses, with the Abbots, Bishops, and Dignitaries of Each, Voorkant, Thomas Rudge J. Wood, 1811.
 Where Thomas "Tayloe" or Teylowe is recorded as Sheriff of Gloucester under Mayor Philip Pridith during the final days of the 15th Century and again in the early 16th.
 A few years later he was Mayor in 1506, 1513 and, 1522.